 Is the content in your response giving your customers a real reason to visit your showroom?
 Are you conveying the right sense of urgency without being pushy?
 What current programs do you have in place that would compel a potential customer to visit your showroom?
 Is there an invitation to visit you?
 You'd be surprised at how effective inviting customers can be.
 People need to be given a clear call to action.

-Some time ago, I was made aware of a dealership who received a lead from their website from a real customer inquiring into the availability of a certain make/model.
+Some time ago, I was made aware of a dealership that received a lead from their website from a real customer inquiring into the availability of a certain make/model.
 The response that the customer received still frightens me.
 “Yup”.
 That was it!
 No more, no less!
 Think of how ridiculous that would appear if it happened in person!

-This is pretty self explanatory and possibly something you have already thought of.
+This is pretty self-explanatory and possibly something you have already thought of.
 If not, let's think outside the box here.
 For the most part, nobody is really willing to pay attention to you unless you have an incentive in place to lead them to you.
 Dealers are getting amazing results using a differentiator – something that sets them apart from their competition.
-It could be as simple as a Free $25 gas card for taking a test drive, or a pre-paid credit card or receiving a free oil change.
+It could be as simple as a Free $25 gas card for taking a test drive, a pre-paid credit card for receiving a free oil change.
 Incentives don't have to be costly to set you apart and to give your customers a compelling reason to pay you a visit.

-Tip: Incentives are a great thing to mention in your follow up messages
+Tip: Incentives are a great thing to mention in your follow-up messages

 This is the customer service variable of the equation for more showroom visits.
 This is something that has been done in the industry for years and still works as effectively now as it ever has.
 When an appointment is set, have a manager call to confirm.
 By extending an early welcome to your customers, you are letting them know how valuable their visit with you is.
 You set the tone for the visit and increase their believability in your products and services.
-You show them that you're team is there for them and that you're taking their visit seriously.
+You show them that your team is there for them and that you're taking their visit seriously.

 Having said that, you'd be surprised at how many phone calls go something like this,